Custom Event Setup

 What is SLA, DLP and LCD/MSLA?

 All three are vat photopolymerization processes that cure liquid resins layer-by-layer.
-The key difference is how light is delivered, which impacts speed, detail and calibration behavior:
+The key difference is how light is delivered, which impacts speed, detail and calibration behaviour:

 • SLA: laser spot scanning (precision depends on spot size, scan strategy and resin kinetics).